Zeroshi/CerbiSite/index.md

 Unlike traditional log aggregators, Cerbi enhances logging **at the source**, ensuring consistency, security, and compliance before the logs ever leave your service.

+> Cerbi is **not here to replace** major log tools — it's designed to **enhance and complement** them.
+Use CerbiStream to log, then send it anywhere: your queue, your sink, or through CerbIQ for governance-aware routing and optional ML analysis.

-> Now benchmarked against top .NET loggers, Cerbi offers Serilog-level speed with dramatically lower memory usage, plus unmatched governance support.
+> Cerbi offers Serilog-level speed with dramatically lower memory usage, plus unmatched governance support and modular ML-friendly architecture.

+>
+> ---

+## 🔀 Hybrid-Compatible by Design

+Cerbi is built to integrate **with**, not against, your stack.
+Use only what you need:

+- ✅ Use **CerbiStream** as a logger, send logs to your existing sink (Splunk, Datadog, etc.)
+- ✅ Or route logs with **CerbIQ** for schema validation, queue normalization, and ML-ready structuring
+- ✅ Only **CerbIQ** can forward metadata (not NPI by default) to **CerbiSense**, the shared AI insights engine

+Cerbi is about precision at the source. **You own the routing, we offer optional intelligence**.

 ---